pat-coady/learning_ai/_posts/2017-02-04-rnn-and-tensorboard.md

 ![rnn_out histograms]({{ site.url }}/assets/rnn_and_tensorboard/rnn_out.png)
 </div>

-The histograms layer "towards you" to show the evolution of the training.
+The histograms layer towards you to show the evolution of the training.
 In the upper-left plot, we can see many of the RNN activations (i.e. tanh outputs) are pegged at +/-1.

 The situation is even worse at the hidden layer - almost all the activations are saturated.
 Back-propagation isn't going to be able to make it through this (again, the upper-left plot):